TreeN0de/acme-companion/docs/Container-configuration.md

 * `CERTS_UPDATE_INTERVAL` - 3600 seconds by default, this defines how often the container will check if the certificates require update.

-* `ACME_PRE_HOOK`  -  This command will be performed, before certificates are issued.
+* `ACME_DEFAULT_PRE_HOOK`  -  This command will be performed, before certificates are issued.
 The action is limited to the commands available inside the container.
-For example `--env "ACME_PRE_HOOK=echo 'start'"`.
+For example `--env "ACME_DEFAULT_PRE_HOOK=echo 'start'"`.
 For more  information see [Pre- and Post-Hook](./Hooks.md)

-* `ACME_POST_HOOK`  -  This command will be performed, after certificates are issued.
+* `ACME_DEFAULT_POST_HOOK`  -  This command will be performed, after certificates are issued.
 The action is limited to the commands available inside the container.
-For example `--env "ACME_POST_HOOK=echo 'end'"`.
+For example `--env "ACME_DEFAULT_POST_HOOK=echo 'end'"`.
 For more  information see [Pre- and Post-Hook](./Hooks.md)